Randy Blythe manslaughter case: Reaction

 In reaction to the arrest and detention, a fan created a petition at the official White House petition site.
 By the time Blythe was released on bail, it gathered over 27,500 signatures.

 On July 7, 2012, there was a vigil organized in Lamb of God's hometown of Richmond, Virginia, by a friend of Blythe's.
 At the event, Gwar (who are also from Richmond) frontman Dave Brockie said: “I don’t think it was right for him to be arrested.
 I don’t think it was right for him to be locked up....
 This stuff could have all been worked out diplomatically or legally before he got there.”
 In addition to Brockie, other notable figures in heavy metal, such as Tom Araya and David Draiman, have also come out in support of Blythe.

 In a post to his blog, Blythe explained that he met the Nosek family in private after the trial, and promised them to be "a spokesperson for safer shows".
 He emphasized that the family never attacked him and "just wanted to know the truth of what had happened to their son".
-In 2020, in a Reddit AMA, he stated that he's ready to play in the Czech Republic again and he "was not mistreated there", but that it would need to be in consideration of Nosek's family.
+In 2020, in a Reddit AMA, he stated that he's ready to play in the Czech Republic again and he "was not mistreated there", but added any performances in the nation would depend on approval from the Nosek family.